MAbdillahi444/Designated-Car-Parks/documentation templates/docs/planning.md

 A context diagram represents all external entities that may interact with a system.
 It pictures the system at the center, with no details of its interior structure, surrounded by all its interacting systems, environments and activities.

 Key Components
-i.
-Center Circle
-a.
-Parking Finder - Application ii.
-External Entities
+	Center Circle: Parking Finder - Application
-a.
-User
-b.
-API (Source of Data)
-c.
-Leafjet.js (Library for Mapping) iii.
-Arrows
-a.
-To show the flow of the application
+	External Entities : User, API (Source of Data), Leafjet.js (Library for Mapping) Arrows, To show the flow of the application

 ![Insert your Context Diagram Here](images/context.png)